cloudflare/cloudflare-docs/content/magic-wan/tutorials/warp.md

 Route packets back to WARP devices from services behind an Anycast GRE or other type tunnel.

-WARP devices will be assigned IP addresses from the Magic WARP Virtual IP (VIP) space:
+WARP devices will be assigned IP addresses from the Magic WARP Virtual IP (VIP) space.

 All packets with a destination IP in the VIP space need to be routed back through the tunnel.
 For example, with a single GRE tunnel named `gre1`, in Linux, the following command would add a routing rule that would route such packets: